nallen0/GeneLab-SPOKE/2_Graph_projection.md

 In the Cypher query basics we searched two databases and asked a question of our reference database (SPOKE).
 A feature of working in CQL is to generate in memory graphs which hold a collection of defined variables and relationships found in experimental data.
+We can then use overlaps from experimental nodes and reference nodes as an entry point to the information in the reference graph.

+image5

-Graph projection is essentially subsetting our experimental data while maintaining all of the meta data.
-This enables transfer of larger information when we turn to our reference database.
+Graph projection relies on selecting data from our experimental data first to transfer to the referecne.
 The first portion is similar to the calls made in Cypher query basics.

 ```Cypher
 CALL {